threefoldadmin/info_tools/docs/docsify.md

 ## how to run locally

 - checkout the websites using git:
-    - see on https://github.com/threefoldfoundation/...  most start with info_...
+    - see on https://github.com/threefoldfoundation/...  repos start with info_...
 - now go to the directory where they are checked out and go into docs
 - then do